ibm-cloud-docs/log-analysis/agent/logdna_agent.md

 ### Image versions
 {: #logdna_agent_image_linux_versions}

-logging agent images for Linux are public images that are available in the LogDNA repo `https://repo.logdna.com`.
+logging agent images for Linux are public images that are available in the logging repo `https://repo.logdna.com`.

 The following table outlines the agent versions that are available: